quimnuss/EcoDuet/README.md

 ### Immediate

-- [ ] Make an empty map where you get the Elder tree seed and you can plant it (and gain the plant hability).
+- [x] Make an empty map where you get the Elder tree seed and you can plant it (and gain the plant hability).
-- [ ] Make the elder in extinction rates, do something to the environment so that it survives
+- [ ] Make the elder with extinction rates and the player has to do something to the environment so that it survives
 - [ ] Switch to environmental actions to change GLV parameters instead of cubes

 ### Fase 0 : Basics